aarongreenwald/angularjs-components/README.md

 A hodge-podge of reusable directives and other stuff for AngularJS apps.
 I add to this whenever I have a need for something that's sufficiently generic that I might want it somewhere else.

+Download the entire app and run it to test the components and see a demo.
+Each component is in its own directory, and contains a sample.

 ## agNavigableTable

 Allows the user to use their keyboard to navigate inputs in a table.
 It's useful when you have an HTML table